rchain/bounties/CONTRIBUTING.md

   1. [ ] get/have a [Github account](https://github.com/rchain/Members)
   2. [ ] request a Github collaborator role from @lapin7 in one of the comm channels, or mail [ops@rchain.coop](ops@rchain.coop), to get an invite
   3. [ ] then confirm the [collaboration invite](https://github.com/rchain/Members/invitations) for the repository [rchain/Members](https://github.com/rchain/Members)
+  4. [ ] become a [member](https://groups.google.com/forum/#!pendingmember/rchain/join) of rchain@googlegroups.com for getting access to our documents

 - It's not mandatory but it really helps to become a RChain Member and get verified on Discord.
 This requires a $20 membership fee and KYC.
 See [Becoming a Member](#becoming-a-member) below.
   1. [ ] <img src="https://user-images.githubusercontent.com/1913335/32598353-e489f158-c539-11e7-9656-4bcbb55718d2.png" alt="registration" width="200" />